Payday loans are a bad idea. A bad payday loan can trap you in a debt cycle in which you can never get out.

 Just beware that if you take advantage of your family and friends, you might lose them, forever.
 If you don't lose them, you may create a perpetually awkward situation that will hurt your relationship.

-When you ask a family member or friend for money, it’s best to write out your explanation, and highlight concrete steps on how you plan to pay them back and a promise that you won’t get into any more debt.
+When you ask a family member or friend for money, it's best to write out your explanation, and highlight concrete steps on how you plan to pay them back and a promise that you won't get into any more debt.
+Ideally, you don't borrow from friends and family.
+Money tends to get in the way of good relationships.

 5. Sell Off Your Belongings For Cash